-- In part A, you will implement a dead reckoning method to estimate trajectory of the turtlebot in simulation. - In part B, you will implement a Kalman filter to estimate trajectory of the turtlebot in simulation. - In part C, you will implement a extended Kalman filter to estimate trajectory of the turtlebot in simulation. - Optionally, you will get 10 bonus points if you manage to successfully implement the extended Kalman filter on a real turtlebot in the lab, regardless of you being an undergraduate or graduate students.
+- In part A, you will implement a dead reckoning method to estimate the trajectory of a turtlebot and a planar quadrotor in simulation. - In part B, you will implement a Kalman filter to estimate the trajectory of a turtlebot in simulation. - In part C, you will implement an extended Kalman filter to estimate the trajectory of a planar quadrotor in simulation. - Optionally, you will get 10 bonus points if you manage to successfully implement the extended Kalman filter on a real turtlebot in the lab, regardless of you being an undergraduate or graduate student.
+If available, you will receive bonus points for implementing the extended Kalman filter on a real quadrotor details for this will be released after spring break.